xChenny/Vimeo-Q-s/README.md

 users to search for videos on Vimeo, create cues on specific video and store these cues persistently

-You can check out a live version of this applcation [here](https://vimeo-qs.herokuapp.com/)
+You can check out a live version of this application [here](https://vimeo-qs.herokuapp.com/)

 ## Features

-This application fulfills all of the basic requirements.

 **Basic Features:**
 - There is a user interface which allows users to add a cue at a specific point in the video